PentesterArchive/Hacking-Web/SQL Injection/SQLI File Manipulation/Writing Files.md

 ## Write Files Privileges
 To be able to write files to the back-end server using a MySQL database, we require three things:
-1. User with FILE privilege enabled
+1. User with FILE privilege enabled [3- SQLI User Enumeration.
+INFORMATION_SCHEMA.user](https://github.com/alejandro-pentest/Hacking-Web/blob/main/SQL%20Injection/SQLI%20Database%20Enumeration/3-%20SQLI%20User%20Enumeration.%20INFORMATION_SCHEMA.user.md).
 2. MySQL global secure_file_priv variable not enabled
 3. Write access to the location we want to write to on the back-end server

-We have already found that our current user has the FILE privilege necessary to write files.
+We have already found that our current user has the FILE privilege necessary to write files ([SQLI User Enumeration](https://github.com/alejandro-pentest/Hacking-Web/blob/main/SQL%20Injection/SQLI%20Database%20Enumeration/3-%20SQLI%20User%20Enumeration.%20INFORMATION_SCHEMA.user.md)).
 We must now check if the MySQL database has that privilege.
 This can be done by checking the
 `secure_file_priv` global variable.

 ### secure_file_priv